proxmox/proxmox-backup/docs/backup-client.rst

 Backup Client Usage
 ===================

-The command line client is called :command:`proxmox-backup-client`.
+The command line client for Proxmox Backup Server is called :command:`proxmox-backup-client`.

 .. _client_repository:

 Backup Repository Locations
 ---------------------------

-The client uses the following notation to specify a datastore repository on the backup server.
+The client uses the following format to specify a datastore repository on the backup server (where username is specified in the form of user@realm):

   [[username@]server[:port]:]datastore

 The default value for ``username`` is ``root@pam``.
 If no server is specified, the default is the local host (``localhost``).

-You can specify a port if your backup server is only reachable on a different port (e.g. with NAT and port forwarding).
+You can specify a port if your backup server is only reachable on a non-default port (for example, with NAT and port forwarding configurations).

-Note that if the server is an IPv6 address, you have to write it with square brackets (for example, `[fe80::01]`).
+Note that if the server uses an IPv6 address, you have to write it with square brackets (for example, `[fe80::01]`).

 You can pass the repository with the ``--repository`` command line option, or by setting the ``PBS_REPOSITORY`` environment variable.

-Here some examples of valid repositories and the real values
+Below are some examples of valid repositories and their corresponding real
+values:

 ================================ ================== ================== ===========
 Example                          User               Host:Port          Datastore